The Eight Reindeer Monologues

-By Naveen Qayyum, On assignment for various news agencies in Chiang Mai.
+This article was written by Naveen Qayyum, on assignment for various news agencies in Chiang Mai

 Provocative, intriguing and captivating!

 The Gate Theater yet again entices the Chiang Mai audience with its sexy production of “The Eight Reindeer Monologues”.
 Written by Jeff Goodeand directed by Gate Theater’s very own Stephan Turner, the play was able to enthrall an exclusive audience in the classy ambiance of the Art Space.
 The series of eight monologues bring a different, almost radical treatment to the entire Christmas holiday theme.

 The dark comedy unfolds when one of the Santa’s reindeer accuses him of sexual assault.
 While the entire episode comes to light, the reindeer share their own stories.
 And what opens up is a Pandora's box of accusation and tales of perversion.
 Even the reputation of a saint is at stake when the murky business is revealed at the North Pole.
 The Christmas affair is being turned totally upside down.
 While the entire group of actors including professionals and amateurs managed to grip audience attention, there were few who exploited the wicked sense of humor of Jeff Goode all to their benefit.

 Ralph Cotterill made the audience take the role of Hollywood quite seriously.
 The old weird character chattering on the “ins and outs” of the movie world and what a reindeer goes through makes one laugh and wonder simultaneously.
 Dave Arnold playing Comet, gave a full sequence of laughter to the audience with his witty style and natural delivery of comic lines.
 He made Comet totally believable and exposed his dark side to the audience with a great amount of ease and comfort.